Serving all people by providing personalized health and wellness through exemplary care, education and research.

-According to the CDC, more than 68% of U.S. adults older than 20 are either overweight or obese.
+According to the CDC, more than 70% of U.S. adults older than 20 are either overweight or obese.
 Extra weight is a concern because it may cause new health issues or worsen already existing health problems.
+Body mass index (BMI) is a measure of body fat based on height and weight.
 A BMI of 25 to 30 is considered overweight.
 A BMI over 30 is considered obese.
-To help you determine if your weight is within a normal range, you can use a BMI calculator.
+To help you figure out if your weight is within a normal range, you can use a BMI calculator.

 Type 2 diabetes

 Cancer of the uterus, gallbladder, kidney, stomach, breast, or colon

 High total cholesterol level

 Arthritis, especially osteoarthritis of the back, knees, and hips.

 If your weight is not in the healthy range for your height and build, the best way to lose weight is to set a reasonable goal and lose it slowly and gradually.
 For example, lose 1/2 to 1 pound a week.
 An initial weight loss goal of 5% to 7% of body weight is realistic for most people.
 Develop a healthy pattern of eating and exercising that you can follow for the rest of your life.

 Remember, a calorie is a calorie.
 It doesn’t matter if it is from fat, protein, or carbohydrate.
 High-fat foods generally have more calories than foods that are high in carbohydrates or protein.
 But the truth is, the best way to lose weight is to eat fewer calories than you burn each day.
 Many types of diets can help with weight loss.
 These include low-calorie, low-carbohydrate, and Mediterranean diets.
 You can eat a larger amount of foods that are low in fat as long as they are also low in calories.
 But be sure to check labels or read educational materials to make sure.
 Maintaining healthy eating behaviors is more important than choosing a certain diet.